fadecore/phonenumber-normalizer/README.md

 As a wrapper we did not change any code of PhoneLib itself, so an upgrade to the newest version should be possible by just updating the version in the dependency POM definition.

-For normalizing a phone number you should just use the our PhoneNumberNormalizer either bei Dependency injection or directly with its implementation like:
+For normalizing a phone number you should just use the our PhoneNumberNormalizer either by Dependency injection or directly with its implementation like:

 ```
 String number = "20355555";